hapax/hapax.github.io/_posts/2020-10-25-hyperlaunch.md

 Elon Musk is the CEO and founder of SpaceX, a company which sends rockets into space.
-Along with engineers at Tesla and SpaceX, he also proposed a wacky, high-speed alternative to trains: the *hyperloop*, the pneumatic tube for people.
+Along with engineers at Tesla and SpaceX, he also proposed a wacky, high-speed alternative to trains: the *hyperloop*, a pneumatic tube for people.
 In this post, I conduct an initial feasibility study for combining these two ideas, and launching rockets into space with *vertical* hyperloops.
-I call this the "SpaceLoop", though I originally had "hyperlauncher".
+I call this the "SpaceLoop", though I originally toyed with "hyperlauncher".

 Since this is merely a feasibility analysis, I will ignore most of the important engineering problems, and focus on the physics.